HM Revenue and Customs is encouraging UK businesses to prepare for customs changes which will be introduced over the coming 6 months.

 To access the videos and tools and see the deadlines click here

-The UK Global Tariff covers all goods imported into the UK, this applies unless you are importing from a country who has a trade agreement with the UK, an exemption applies, or the goods are covered by the Generalised Scheme of Preferences.
+The UK Global Tariff covers all goods imported into the UK.
+An exemption applies, unless you are importing from a country who has a trade agreement with the UK or the goods are covered by the Generalised Scheme of Preferences.

-From 1 January 2021 Gov.UK have issued new Brexit instructions on how to become authorised for liability when transporting goods from Northern Ireland to Great Britain.
+Gov.UK have issued Brexit instructions on how to become authorised for liability when transporting goods from Northern Ireland to Great Britain.

 The institute of Exports has issued a 10-key guide to the UK-EU free trade agreement, this includes advice on continuity for hauliers, new customs advice, and services.